ragnarlotus/vue-flux-docs/src/v6/README.md

 * Blocks 2: the image is splited in blocks that shrink and fade out in wave from a corner to the opposite.
 * Concentric: a concentric effect is performed by rotating the image converted into circles.
 * Warp: a concentric effect is performed by rotating the image converted into circles in alternate direction.
-* Camera: from outside to inside the image is being cropped like in a camera lens.
+* Camera: from outside to inside the image is being circled in black like a camera.

 #### 3D transitions

 * Cube: turns the image to a side like if place in a cube.
 * Book: makes the effect of turning a page to display next image.
 * Fall: the image falls in front displaying next image.